atilasabo22/Simple-Python-Game-Frontend/README.md

+Fully functional extensible Python Game frontend.
+Built with Gemini AI in Pro mode.

+Troubleshooting & Support

+If you encounter errors (e.g., the script cannot find your game path or hard drive), please follow these steps:

+1. **Check your Paths:** Ensure the paths in your `games.json` or the selected folder actually exist on your system.
+2. **AI Assistance for Customization:** If the script doesn't fit your specific drive configuration, I recommend using **Gemini AI**.
+Simply copy the error message and your script code into Gemini and ask:
+   > *"I am using this Game Frontend script.
+I am getting the following error: [Paste Error].
+Please adjust the script so it is compatible with my hard drive paths and system setup."*

+Gemini is excellent at quickly rewriting the path logic specifically for your PC to make the script 100% compatible with your environment.

+Additionally, Gemini AI can use pip install pyinstaller to create the Gaame Frontend Python script into an executable exe file.

 Python Game Frontend & Manager

 A lightweight, Python-based game frontend designed to manage and launch your game collection.
 This tool is specifically optimized for dual-monitor setups (e.g., a main monitor for management and a vertical/portrait monitor for displaying game art).